fprime-community/fprime-workspace-image/README.md

 - VS Code with the following extensions (note, auto-updates are disabled)
     - [Python extension by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

+## Requirements

+1. Docker
+2. Git
+3. A Bash terminal (standard terminal environment for *nix and macOS).

+NOTE: To Windows 10 users: Windows Command Prompt will not satisfy this dependency.
+We recommend installing [Ubuntu on WSL2 for Windows 10](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10).

 ## How to Use this Repo

-1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created
+1. Clone this repo and change directory into `kasm-fprime-workspace`.
-1. Run `docker-compose pull` to download the image or run `docker-compose build` to build the workspace image
+1. Run `docker-compose pull` (Note: Linux users may need to prepend this command with `sudo`) to pull the published version of the workspace image.

 ## Using the image locally